noellerobertson/noellerobertson/README.md

 I am a technology coordinator for a school district researching cybersecurity solutions/efficiency for the K12 sector, particularly those with low technology/cybersecurity budgets.

 ## 🔍 Current Research
-- 🔺 Study Adversarial Tactics & Pentesting
+- 🔺 Build Open Source Tools for Tech Coordinators on a Budget
-- 💻 Study Topics in Computer Science/Digital Forensics
+- 💻 Study Software/AI Engineering at WGU

 ## 🛰️ What I Do For Fun
 - 🌲 Hike
-- 📡 Study HAM Radio
+- 📡 Study HAM Radio & Play around with SDR (working on getting my first license... eventually!)
 - 🎨 Make Weird Art